seandstewart/bardly/pending/romances/cymbeline/uncut.md

 I am weak with toil, yet strong in appetite.

 **GUIDERIUS**
-There is cold meat i’ the cave; we’ll browse on that,
+There is cold meat i' the cave; we'll browse on that,
-Whilst what we have kill’d be cook’d.
+Whilst what we have kill'd be cook'd.

 **BELARIUS**
 *\[Looking into the cave]*